sgerogia/sgerogia.github.io/_posts/2023-03-06-Starting-Up-Leader.md

 3. while reducing the requirements for each role to 1 person per month.

-This is a good conversation starter with the co-founders with regard to feature release cadence, delivery risks and possible delays, plan Bs and trade-offs etc.
+This is a good conversation starter with the co-founders with regard to feature release cadence, delivery risks and possible delays, plan B, C... and trade-offs etc.

 ## 4. The team & the budget